aklanti/sendout/README.md

 ## Sendout

 `sendout` is a crate for sending emails via API-based providers, with a focus on strong type safety, validation, and extensibility.
 It supports providers like Postmark and is designed for easy integration and robust error handling.

-However, it will never implement privacy invasive features like open tracking for example.
+It will never implement privacy invasive features like open tracking for example.

 ## Usage